Zachhi/InterpretedLanguage-W/README.md

 # InterpretedLanguage-W
 An interpreted language, "W", created using Haskell.
-Haskell parses and interprets files with the `.w` extension and returns the output that W should give.
+Haskell parses and interprets files with the `.w` extension and returns the output that W should give, depending on W's grammar and rules

 ## About